SAFRAN-LAB/BBFMM2D/README.md

 * charges(double*):
 	All the different sets of charges.
 This pointer should point to an array with size N x m, and the data should be stored in column-wise. ( i.e. first set of charges, followd by second set of charges, etc)
 * location(vector<Point>):
 	Locations of the charges in 2D domain.
+In BBFMM2D, we assume here that observation points are the same as locations of sources.
 Here Point is a structure type with x and y coordinate defined.
 * N(unsigned long):
 	Number of charges.
 * m(unsigned):
 	Number of sets of charges.

-Once the tree is created, you can compute the matrix-matrix product with as many kernels as you want.(Please see **3.2.3**) The code shows an example using Gaussian kernel:
+Once the tree is created, you can compute the matrix-matrix product with as many kernels as you want.(see **3.2.4**) The code shows an example using Gaussian kernel:

 	kernel_Gaussian A;
     A.calculate_Potential(Atree,potential);